 When I arise I find, to my surprise, that Hikaru is still sound asleep.
 I decide to take advantage and return to rest myself; yet, unfortunately it seems he does not sleep very deeply, as even the meager sound of my movement awakens him.

 “Nnn…” he groans while sitting up, and stays there for a few moments, before speaking again.
-“Maybe in…an hour or two?”
+“Maybe in…an hour?”

-“That’s fine,” I reply, stifling back laughter.
+“That is fine,” I reply, stifling back laughter.
 Yesterday he was wide awake and ready by the time I had awoken, so I merely assumed he was more collected when he awoke.
-It’s quite amusing, seeing him so disheveled, hair an absolute mess; for the first time, I am truly glad to have shorn my own hair so short.
+It is quite amusing, seeing him so disheveled, hair an absolute mess; for the first time, I am truly glad to have shorn my own hair so short.

 For a time, the two of us sit in silence, as he brushes his hair and I merely breathe in the scenery around me.
 Aside from a few short instances, normally I am too preoccupied within my own thoughts to truly appreciate what it around me…but in this instance, I notice just how wonderful it truly is out here.